SlungileAno/Job_Listing_Platform/README.md

-The project was created by the following contributers:
+The project was created by the following contributors:

 1.Slungile Muthwa- Frontend(Job Listing)